harsh438/purchasing/README.md

 ```

 Now import the [redacted dataset][redacted-data] to your local DB.
 We usually
 do this using SequelPro connected to your docker DB instance.
+To connect to the
+DB via sequel pro, run `docker-machine env default` and use the IP of the docker
+host, and use the port 13306.

 **Reset your DB**